freegeek-pdx/mkuser/README.md

 > Unlike hidden users, these user CANNOT be logged into using text input fields in the non-FileVault login window.
 >
 > Even if one of these users has a password set, they CANNOT authenticate "Terminal" commands like `su`, or `login`.<br/>
-> They also CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are in an administrator.<br/>
+> They also CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are an administrator.<br/>
 > But, if these users are an admin, they CAN run AppleScript `do shell script` commands `with administrator privileges`.

 <br/>